 Second, the editorial, social-media and congressional criticism of prosecutorial handling of post-recession financial institutions and white-collar defendants feeds an apparently deep-seated need to assign particular blame for generalized ills.

-For a white-collar defense lawyer, he confluence of these two drumbeats is deafening.
+For a white-collar defense lawyer, the confluence of these two drumbeats is deafening.
 For business people – indeed, for all citizens – the scales have been tipped further in favor of the state and its investigatory and prosecutorial apparatus.
 Substantively, there continues an arguable over- criminalization of undesirable but not, at heart, criminal conduct, a legislative spasm driven by an unseemly result–orientation.

 The grand jury has long been unmoored from its original function as a buffer between the sovereign and subject.
 Reform of the grand jury and the plea-bargaining system is overdue but unlikely to happen in the near-term.
 (On the other hand, Martin Luther thought he was merely trying to reform the church and did not intend, as Winston Churchill said in another context, to set Europe ablaze).

 In addition, the “presumption of innocence” about which we all learned (or, at least, used to learn) in civics class has been translated into a presumption of guilt.
 Most citizens, most of the time, believe that when a person or company is charged with a criminal offense, they are guilty (or perhaps guilty of something pretty close to the charged offense).
 (We have discussed presumption problems here and here).
+Even in the professionally-run Special Counsel investigation recently concluded by Robert Mueller, the presumption of innocence got muddled into a “not exonerated” standard.

 Such impulses and shifts in presumptions do damage due process and, ultimately, the status of a free people.
 Citizens in white-collar professions are often the first to clamor for more national security externally and more law-enforcement domestically.
 In many circumstances, of course, that clarion call is entirely appropriate, even vital, to our survival as a nation.
 On the other hand, the call can only be answered by the raw exercise of sovereign power.
 One need not be a Protestant Reformer or a Declaration subscriber to wonder if another call, this one for reflection and vigilance, is not perhaps overdue if we are to maintain those liberties — that “independence” — that we all treasure.